Who Does the PEAL Center Help?

 PEAL, Pennsylvania’s Statewide Parent Training and Information Center, gives families and self-advocates safe and confidential support to help you through any situation.
 PEAL is an organization of parents of children with disabilities and/or special health care needs who bring knowledge and experience as a resource for education and special health care information and resources in Pennsylvania.

 - Connection to trained Family Resource Specialists who provide individual assistance by phone, email or in-person.
-Support is available in English and Spanish, as well as other languages as needed.
+Individual assistance is available in both English and Spanish, as well as other languages as needed.
 Families can call or contact our Community Relations Coordinator Monday – Friday from 8:30 AM to 4:30 PM, messages will be returned in the order they are received, by:

 - Online training and resources on a variety of topics